ARTICLE

 8. Use Lookalike Audiences

 Lookalike audiences allow you to target users who are similar to your existing customers.
-By using lookalike audiences, you can expand your reach and find new potential customers who are most likely to be interested in your product or service.
+By using lookalike audiences, you can expand your reach and find new potential customers or target people who are most likely to be interested in your product or service.
 For example, if your existing customers are primarily middle-aged women, you can create a lookalike audience to target similar users.

 9. Use Ad Scheduling